TanStack/router/docs/framework/react/start/server-functions.md

 - On the server bundle, server functions are left alone.
 Nothing needs to be done since they are already in the correct place.
 - On the client however, server functions are removed out of the client bundle and replaced with a function that, when called, makes a `fetch` request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.

+> We'd like to thank the [tRPC](https://trpc.io/) team for both the inspiration of TanStack Start's server function design and guidance while implementing it.
+We love (and recommend) using tRPC for API routes so much that we insisted on server functions getting the same 1st class treatment and developer experience.
+Thank you!

 ## Defining Server Functions

 Server functions are defined using the `createServerFn` function, exported from the `@tanstack/start` package.
 This function must be called with an HTTP verb, and an async function that will be executed on the server.
 Here's an example: